swapnilg45/swapnilg45/README.md

 <h1 align="center">Hi 👋, I'm Swapnil Ghadigaonkar</h1>
 <h3 align="center">A passionate software developer from India</h3>

+# 💫 About Me:

+Hello!
+I'm Swapnil Ghadigaonkar, a passionate software developer from Mumbai, India.
+I have a strong background in Python, JavaScript, MySQL, MongoDB, Flask, and RESTful APIs.
+With a BE in Electronics and Telecommunication, I aim to leverage my skills to contribute to innovative projects.
+I have developed notable projects like an Inventory Management System and an Online Doctor Appointment System.
+I'm committed to continuous learning and enjoy collaborating in dynamic teams to deliver high-quality solutions.

 - 🔭 I’m currently exploring **digital world!**

 - 🌱 I’m currently learning **Frappe**